 Water is possibly our most precious, yet undervalued natural resource.
-This guide will explore how to reduce and re-cycle water.
+This guide will explore how to reduce and recycle water.
 Water conservation is very important since demand is on the rise and some water supplies are declining.
-A safe and secure water supply can no longer be taken for granted, so we must reassess our attitudes towards water.
+A safe and secure water supply can no longer be taken for granted, so we must reassess our attitudes toward water.
 By practicing some basic rules of conservation we can play an important part in improving our water quality and reducing the quantity we use.

-In the home we use far more water than is necessary, and we can cut back significantly without even noticing.
+In the home, we use far more water than is necessary, and we can cut back significantly without even noticing.
 Water conservation will not reduce your quality of life in any way.
 In fact, once you learn how to reduce your usage, you can save big on your water bill!

 On average, every Canadian uses about 350 litres (80 gallons) each day – just indoors.
 During the summertime, lawn watering and car washing can increase water use by up to 50%.

 Follow the 3 Golden Rules of Conservation whenever possible

 Click on any of the following areas of your home to read more about how to conserve water there.